Get Started with WildFire

 - Use the WildFire API to retrieve sample verdicts and reports from a WildFire appliance.

 - Assess the risk of malware you find on your network with the AutoFocus threat intelligence portal.
-AutoFocus layers data from global WildFire submissions with statistics to identify pervasive and targeted malware on your network, within our industry, and globally.
+AutoFocus layers data from global WildFire submissions with statistics to identify pervasive and targeted malware, both on your network, within our industry, and globally.

 - Next step: